huiwenzhang/ICRA2020-paper-list/README.md

 - Unsupervised Depth Completion from Visual Inertial Odometry
 - Geometric Pretraining for Monocular Depth Estimation

-## Soft Sensors and Actuators
-- Active Acoustic Contact Sensing for Soft Pneumatic Actuators
-- PneuAct-II: Hybrid Manufactured Electromagnetically Stealth Pneumatic Stepper Actuator
-- A Bidirectional 3D-Printed Soft Pneumatic Actuator and Graphite-Based Flex Sensor for Versatile Grasping
-- A Proprioceptive Bellows (PB) Actuator with Position Feedback and Force Estimation
--  Automatic Design of Soft Dielectric Elastomer Actuators with Optimal Spatial Electric Fields (I)
-- Stochastic Control for Orientation and Transportation of Microscopic Objects Using Multiple Optically Driven Robotic Fingertips (I)

-- Soft Fingertips with Adaptive Sensing and Active Deformation for Robust Grasping of Delicate Objects
-- Sensorization of a Continuum Body Gripper for High Force and Delicate Object Grasping
-- Eye-In-Hand Visual Servoing Enhanced with Sparse Strain Measurement for Soft Continuum Robots
-- A Soft Gripper with Retractable Nails for Advanced Grasping and Manipulation
-- A Sensorized Hybrid Gripper to Evaluate a Grasping Quality Based on a Largest Minimum Wrench
-- A Soft Pressure Sensor Skin for Hand and Wrist Orthoses
-- Characterisation of Self-Locking High-Contraction Electro-Ribbon Actuators
-- Helically Wrapped Supercoiled Polymer (HW-SCP) Artificial Muscles: Design, Characterization, and Modeling
-- A Variable Stiffness Soft Continuum Robot Based on Pre-Charged Air, Particle Jamming, and Origami
-- A Pneumatic/Cable-Driven Hybrid Linear Actuator with Combined Structure of Origami Chambers and Deployable Mechanism
-- Simple, Low-Hysteresis, Foldable, Fabric Pneumatic Artificial Muscle
-- Flat Inflatable Artificial Muscles with Large Stroke and Adjustable Force-Length Relations (I)

-- Joint Rotation Angle Sensing of Flexible Endoscopic Surgical Robots
-- Soft, Round, High Resolution Tactile Fingertip Sensors for Dexterous Robotic Manipulation
-- Creating a Soft Tactile Skin Employing Fluorescence Based Optical Sensing
-- FootTile: A Rugged Foot Sensor for Force and Center of Pressure Sensing in Soft Terrain
-- A Vision-Based Soft Somatosensory Approach for Distributed Pressure and Temperature Sensing
-- A Stretchable Capacitive Sensory Skin for Exploring Cluttered Environments

-## Wearable Robots
-- SwarmRail: A Novel Overhead Robot System for Indoor Transport and Mobile Manipulation
-- Fast Local Planning and Mapping in Unknown Off-Road Terrain
-- Multifunctional 3-DOF Wearable Supernumerary Robotic Arm Based on Magnetorheological Clutches
-- Leveraging the Human Operator in the Design and Control of Supernumerary Robotic Limbs
-- Revisiting Scaling Laws for Robotic Mobility in Granular Media
-- Learning a Control Policy for Fall Prevention on an Assistive Walking Device
-- Assistive Force of a Belt-Type Hip Assist Suit for Lifting the Swing Leg During Walking
-- Soft Pneumatic System for Interface Pressure Regulation and Automated Hands-Free Donning in Robotic Prostheses
-- Automated Detection of Soleus Concentric Contraction in Variable Gait Conditions for Improved Exosuit Control
-- Soft Sensing Shirt for Shoulder Kinematics Estimation
-- Characterizing Torso Stiffness in Female Adolescents with and without Scoliosis

 ## Cognitive Human-Robot Interaction
 - Scaled Autonomy: Enabling Human Operators to Control Robot Fleets